imagekit-developer/imagekit-javascript/README.md

 Javascript SDK for [ImageKit.io](https://imagekit.io) that implements the client-side upload and URL generation for use in the browser.

 ImageKit is a complete image optimization and transformation solution that comes with an [image CDN](https://imagekit.io/features/imagekit-infrastructure) and media storage.
-It can be integrated with your existing infrastructure - storages like AWS S3, web servers, your CDN and custom domain names, allowing you to deliver optimized images in minutes with minimal code changes.
+It can be integrated with your existing infrastructure - storage like AWS S3, web servers, your CDN, and custom domain names, allowing you to deliver optimized images in minutes with minimal code changes.

 This SDK has no dependency.